 Change RDP port on Windows server

-How to Change RDP port on Windows server?
+How do you Change the RDP port on a Windows server?

-Note that the Remote Desktop connection client for the Mac only supports 3389 port, which is the default port of RDP.
-And also, when we change the RDP port on a Windows server with firewall protection, make sure that the firewall configured properly to allow access to new port.
-Let’s discuss about how we can change the Remote desktop port on a Windows Server.
+Note that the Remote Desktop Connection client for the Mac only supports the 3389 port, which is the default port of RDP.
+Also, when we change the RDP port on a Windows server with firewall protection, make sure that the firewall is configured properly to allow access to the new port.
+Let’s discuss how we can change the Remote desktop port on a Windows Server.

-1) Connect to the server via Remote desktop and open “Register Editor” by typing “regedit” command on run dialog box.
+1) Connect to the server via the Remote desktop and open “Register Editor” by typing the “regedit” command on the run dialog box.
 Click simultaneously on the Windows logo + ‘R’ to open the “Run” dialog box.

 2) Locate and then click the following registry subkey from the list:

-Next select “Decimal” option and then type the new port number and click on the “OK” button to save the selection.
+Next, select the “Decimal” option and then type the new port number, and click on the “OK” button to save the selection.

 That’s it!
-You now know how to change Windows RDP port.
+You now know how to change the Windows RDP port.

 If you have any additional questions or concerns, please contact [email protected]!